vippsas/vipps-shopify/shopify-faq.md

 ### Financial status

-There are multiple types available here, but the most common ones you might see is:
+There are multiple types available here, but the most common ones you might see are described here.

 #### Authorized

-With Vipps MobilePay, this means that the order is reserved, but no money have changed hands yet.
-The funds are reserved on the customers account, until you capture the order, and the funds will be deducted from the customers account, and you will receive it (minus fees).
+With Vipps MobilePay, the "Authorized" status means that the order is reserved, but no money has changed hands yet.
+The funds are reserved on the customers account until you capture the order.
+That is when the funds are deducted from the customers account and you will receive it (minus fees).

-All orders in authorized state should not be there for too long, because the reservations might expire if you don't capture them, typically within 7-14 days.
+All orders in authorized state should be resolved quickly, because the reservations might expire if you don't capture them, typically within 7-14 days.

 #### Pending

-With Vipps MobilePay, this is a rare status, and often indicate that something is wrong with your account.
+With Vipps MobilePay, "Pending" is a rare status, and often indicates that something is wrong with your account.
 This may be related to your Vipps MobilePay account being set to do "Direct Capture", which is not supported by the Vipps MobilePay gateway in Shopify.
-You should double-check your account if you get a lot of orders in "Pending" state.
+You should double-check your account if you often get orders in "Pending" state.

 #### Paid

-When an order is successfully captured in Vipps MobilePay, it will be changed to the "Paid" state.
+When an order is successfully captured in Vipps MobilePay, the status will be changed to "Paid".
 This indicates that you will get the funds from the customer very soon.
 The order is "OK" and ready to be shipped.

 #### Refunded / partially refunded

-The title tells most of it, but when an order gets the "refunded" status, you have successfully refunded the order in Vipps MobilePay, either fully or partially.
-Remember that all orders that is captured, are refunded, not cancelled.
+When an order gets the "refunded" status, you have successfully refunded the order in Vipps MobilePay, either fully or partially.
+Remember that all orders that are captured, can be refunded, not cancelled.

 #### Cancelled

+Orders with the "Cancelled" state we cancelled before being captured.
 Orders that are not captured yet, will be cancelled if you choose to cancel them in Shopify Admin.
 If the order is captured (hence in "Paid" state), it will be refunded instead.

 ### Fulfillment status